 The allergy is more likely to develop in those individuals who are in regular contact with latex, such as children who have had a number of operations, or those with spina bifida who may have had treatment with a number of products that contain latex.

 It is also thought that some atopic individuals are more at risk because they are generally more likely to develop an allergy.

-Latex allergy can now be diagnosed with skin prick testing or a blood test.
+Latex allergy confirmed with skin prick testing or a blood test.
 In some cases a challenge test may be performed in hospital conditions.

-Treatment can also include anti-histamines, inhalers, and use of adrenaline auto-injectors where anaphylaxis is a possibility.
+Treatment can also include anti-histamines, inhalers, and the use of adrenaline auto-injectors where anaphylaxis is a possibility.